A Focus on Catharsis

 Introduction and Background

 A catharsis is derived from a Greek word with the meaning of releasing or purification.
-The concept emphasizes on two essential components, which is, strong emotional expression and the act of processing it, alongside the new realization, insight and changes in consciousness which subsequently results into positive change (Aristotle, 2001).
-Breuer & Freud, 1974, (p.
-86) defines a catharsis as the process of reducing a complex by recalling to conscious awareness and giving it room for expression.
-On its part, American Psychological Association (2007) defines catharsis as the discharge of effect of recalling things that had previously brought these events back to consciousness.
+The concept emphasizes two essential components, which are strong emotional expression and the act of processing it, alongside the new realization, insight, and changes in consciousness which subsequently result in positive change. catharsis is also defined as the process of reducing a complex by recalling to conscious awareness and giving it room for expression.
+Catharsis is also considered as the discharge of the effect of recalling things that had previously brought these events back to consciousness.

 The concept of catharsis has been betrayed in literature, theater, religion, cultural rituals, psychological and on medical contexts.
 Though catharsis takes different shapes, it nonetheless remains the same eventually.
 It can also be analyzed as a release from some form of burden either physically or mentally, and therefore, leading to healing through its cleansing effect.

-According to Aristotle 2001 (p.
-1131), catharsis is both medical and physiological sensuous.
+Catharsis is both medical and physiological sensuous.
 It is emotional cleansing that is experienced by spectators during the act of watching tragedy or a drama which lead to a healing effect of the person involved.
-Aristotle go on to point out that cathartic influence of music on people leads to a certain purge and pleasant relief (p88).
+Aristotle go on to point out that cathartic influence of music on people leads to a certain purge and pleasant relief.
 Therefore, catharsis harbours both moral and ethical implications.
 It is believed that catharsis helped to moderate, strong emotion and passion.
 In addition, sharing, with pleasures and reliving aspects.
 This enable someone to experience a relief of disturbing emotions such as pity, fear and also its emotional discharge which are created by the body when one watches or encounters a tragedy.